-- Listen to and take seriously any disclosure or information that a child may be at risk of harm - Try to ensure that the person disclosing does not have to speak to another member of school staff - Clarify the information - Try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?' - Try not to show signs of shock, horror or surprise - Not express feelings or judgments regarding any person alleged to have harmed the child - Explain sensitively to the person that they have a responsibility to refer the information to the DSL - Reassure the child that they will be taken seriously, supported and kept safe - Listen to and take into account (wherever possible) the child's wishes and feelings about the current situation as well as future plans - Ask any necessary questions to determine the child's wishes and feelings. - Explain that only those who 'need to know' will be told - Explain what will happen next and how the child will be involved (as appropriate) - Ensure there is appropriate support made available - Complete a record of incident on CPOMS
+- Listen to and take seriously any disclosure or information that a child may be at risk of harm - Try to ensure that the person disclosing does not have to speak to another member of school staff - Clarify the information - Try to keep questions to a minimum and of an 'open' nature e.g. 'Can you tell me what happened?' rather than 'Did x hit you?' - Try not to show signs of shock, horror or surprise - Not express feelings or judgments regarding any person alleged to have harmed the child - Explain sensitively to the person that they have a responsibility to refer the information to the DSL - Reassure the child that they will be taken seriously, supported and kept safe - Listen to and take into account (wherever possible) the child's wishes and feelings about the current situation as well as future plans - Ask any necessary questions to determine the child's wishes and feelings. - Explain that only those who 'need to know' will be told - Explain what will happen next and how the child will be involved (as appropriate) - Ensure there is appropriate support made available - Complete a cause for concern form on CPOMS or if a visitor into school without a CPOMS account, a paper Cause for Concern form (Appendix L)